shivamlth27/Predicting-Judgment-decisions-using-LLM/README.md

 - **Ayush Kumar Mishra**
 - **Shivam**

-Special thanks to:
-- The **IndianKanoon** team for providing legal case data.
-- Mentors and domain experts for guidance.

 ---

 ## 📚 **References**

 1. Here's how you can include the link to your paper in the README:

----

-## 📚 **Research Paper**

-This project is based on the research detailed in our paper:

 1. **[From RoBERTa to aLEXa: Automated Legal Expert Arbitrator for Neural Legal Judgment Prediction](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1224/reports/custom_116826881.pdf)**

 2. **[Legal Judgment Reimagined: PredEx and the Rise of Intelligent AI Interpretation in Indian Courts](https://arxiv.org/abs/2406.04136)**
-   This paper introduces the PredEx dataset and emphasizes the use of explainable AI techniques in the Indian judicial system.